appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-kubernetes.md

 <HelmYamlGenerator />

-Click the `Generate YAML` button to create a ready-to-use configuration file.
-Once the YAML is generated, copy the content and save it as a file named `global.yaml`.
+Click the `Generate YAML` button to create a pre-configured YAML file.
+After the YAML is generated, copy its content and save it as a file named `global.yaml` in the directory where you will execute the Helm commands.

 ### Update the Configuration File

-Although the `Generate YAML` button above generates a `yaml` file that you can use when deploying the Appcircle server to Kubernetes, there are some points in this file that you need to configure manually.
+Although the `Generate YAML` button above generates a `yaml` file that you can use when deploying the Appcircle server to Kubernetes, there are some configurations in this file that you may want to add manually.

 If there are any settings you want to configure, open the `global.yaml` with your favorite editor like `vi`, `VS Code` or `notepad` and follow the sections below.